frasermarlow/singer-getting-started/README.md

 ### Introduction

 Singer.io is a great framework for creating reliable data flows, to get data from point A to point B.  But if you are not an experienced data engineer or software developer, it is easy to hit a few stumbling blocks early in the process.
-These teething issues are enough to make most data scientists or data analysts give up on Singer and go look for a more consumer-friendly solution (which is what Stitch is all about.)
+These teething issues are enough to make most data scientists or data analysts give up on Singer and go look for a more consumer-friendly solution (which is what [Stitch Data Loader](https://www.stitchdata.com/) is all about.)

 But don’t give up just yet.
 The goal of this guide is to help those of you who – like me – are new to Singer.
 You may even be new to Python in general.
 The steps below will help you get a Singer Tap and a Singer Target up and running.